tomohisa/dcb-events.github.io/docs/examples/index.md

 The following sections demonstrate several of the numerous scenarios that can be simplified with DCB:

+??? note

+    Most of the examples don't interact with the Event Store directly, but use higher level abstractions that allow for focusing on the business logic while demonstrating the potential of DCB.
+See article about [Projections](../topics/projections.md) for more details

 ## Constraints affecting multiple entities

 The most popular use case for DCB is to enforce hard constraints that affect multiple domain entities/concepts since it was covered in the "Killing the Aggregate" blog post by Sara Pellegrini [:octicons-link-external-16:](https://sara.event-thinking.io/2023/04/kill-aggregate-chapter-1-I-am-here-to-kill-the-aggregate.html){:target="_blank" .small}.